 There were five of us.
 We could have gone anywhere, we had offers but we decided to stay.
 We then became immortal in the eyes of fans.
 Though, I thought it was only normal.
 The club was going through tough times and we just gave the club something back.
 I'm glad we managed to come back to Serie A the very next year.

 Sometimes, you mustn't think about risking your career and make a decision right from your heart.
 I have always had everything at Juventus and I wasn't missing anything.
 It was our duty to stay in Serie B.

 Indeed, it was a selfless act and one that will never be forgotten.
 He helped bring the Bianconeri back into the top flight and played on until 2009, retiring at the age of 36 following a 2-0 win over former club Lazio.

-It is him running—usually at full speed—his blonde hair swaying as he moves.
-It is thunderous shots from either foot or tenacious tackles, it is a wonderful array of passes and delicate touches.
+It is him running, usually at full speed, his blond hair swaying as he moves.
+It is thunderous shots from either foot or tenacious tackles; it is a wonderful array of passes and delicate touches.

-Nedved was a player who truly had it all, and he gave it to Juventus.
-That is why he has never been forgotten and why he is still loved by supporters.
-It is why now, almost seven years after he retired, he remains part of the match-day ritual for those who truly love La Vecchia Signora.
+Nedved was a player who had it all, and he gave it to Juventus.
+That is why he has never been forgotten and why supporters still love him.
+It is why now, almost seven years after he retired, he remains part of the matchday ritual for those who love La Vecchia Signora.

 Like the new article format?
 Send us feedback!